Ria424/developers-animatesdk-docs/Element_object/Element19.md

 #### Description

-Method; sets the position of the element’s transformation point.
+Method; Sets the position of the element’s transformation point.
 This method is almost identical to [Document.setTransformationPoint()](../Document_object/Document9939.md).
 It is different in the following way:

 - You can set transformation points for elements without first selecting them.